Christ-Mind-Teachings/cmi-jsb/_til/chap02.md

 Not upon your personality, with its human desires and human understanding;

-But upon the I AM of you -- God, within.
+But upon the I AM of you &ndash; God, within.

 Who is it that causes the bud to open into the blossom?